ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

   \draw[|-|](-0.25,0)--(-0.25,1);
   \node[font=\footnotesize] at (-1.1,0.5){amplitude};

-Creates a continous white noise function.
+Outputs one sample of a white noise function for each function call.
 With the argument **amplitude** one can input the max value of the white noise wave.
 For further information check :ref:`References <wave_generator_reference_white_noise>`.

 Function call: